cardingshed/digitalgarden/content/chess/french/02-advance/index.markdown

 Two gambits to know about here, but don't be scared - objectively if white gambles a central pawn he is taking a risk and may easily end up seriously worse.
 + **Milner-Barry gambit** 1.e4 e6 2.d4 d5 3.e5 c5 4.c3 Qb6 5.Nf3 Nc6 6.Bd3, loved by schoolchildren because of the trap Bb5+ winning the queen.
 General plan is to play a6 rather than take on e5 - tricks are for kids 😀
-+ **9. Nbd2 Gambit** start like the Milner-Barry, dangerous line recommended for white e.g. in this video by [Alisa Melekhina](https://www.youtube.com/watch?v=UGs7bmXSrSE) - she describes it as like a c3-Sicilian.
++ **9. Nbd2 Gambit** start like the Milner-Barry, dangerous line I first saw recommended for white in this video by [Alisa Melekhina](https://www.youtube.com/watch?v=UGs7bmXSrSE) - she describes it as like a c3-Sicilian.

 The analysis in the games below is by Neil McDonald, from the [Chess Publishing](https://www.chesspublishing.com/content/) website.